Exercise 2: Part 1: Calculate vulnerability index#

 Hint

 The projected coordinate system for Uganda is EPSG:32636 WGS 84 / UTM zone 36N.
-If you are looking for a suitable projected coordinate system for any region on earth, you can find a good one on epsg.io.
+If you are looking for a suitable projected coordinate system for any region on earth, you can find a good example on epsg.io.

 1. We can see that the polygons are different in shape and amount!
 It is likely that the risk data is using an older version of the admin boundaries.
 This is an issue we need to resolve in order to work properly with the data.